VPAC/superlinux/supercomputingwithlinux.md

 **Starting Emacs**

 The default of Emacs installations on contemporary Linux systems assume the use of a graphical-user interface.
-This is obviously not the case with an HPC system, but for those with a home installation you should be aware that 'emacs -nw' from the command-line will launch the program without the GUI.
-If you wish to make this the default you should add it as an alias to .bashrc (e.g., alias emacs='emacs -nw').
+This is obviously not the case with an HPC system, but for those with a home installation you should be aware that `emacs -nw` from the command-line will launch the program without the GUI.
+If you wish to make this the default you should add it as an alias to `.bashrc` (e.g., `alias emacs='emacs -nw`).

 Emacs is launched by simply typing 'emacs' on the command line.
-Commands are invoked by a combination of the Control (Ctrl) key and a character key (C-<chr>) or the Meta key (Alt, or Esc) and a character key (M-<char>).
+Commands are invoked by a combination of the Control (Ctrl) key and a character key (`C-<chr>`) or the Meta key (Alt, or Esc) and a character key (`M-<char>`).
 Of course, if you're using a terminal emulator, as if often the case, the "alt" key will probably be superseded by the emulator itself, so you'll want to use Esc instead.
 However the Esc key is not a shift key; rather than hold it down, type it distinctly.

 **Basic Commands**

-To quit emacs use C-x C-c – you'll use this a lot as a beginner!
+To quit emacs use `C-x C-c` – you'll use this a lot as a beginner!
 Note that with all Emacs commands this represents two sets of keystrokes.
 The space is not actually typed.

-To "break" from a partially entered command, C-g.
+To "break" from a partially entered command, `C-g`.

-If an Emacs session crashed recently, M-x recover-session can recover the files that were being edited.
+If an Emacs session crashed recently, `M-x` recover-session can recover the files that were being edited.

-The menubar  can be activated with M-`
+The menubar can be activated with `M-/``

-The help files are accessed with C-h and the manual with C-h r.
+The help files are accessed with `C-h` and the manual with `C-h r`.

 **Files, Buffers, and Windows**